NSTiwari/Custom-Text-Classification-on-Android-using-TF-Lite/README.md

 7. Build the project and install it on your phone.
 Enjoy your own custom-build text classifier app.

+**Note:** To build your custom dataset, refer the [`train.csv`](https://github.com/NSTiwari/Custom-Text-Classification-on-Android-using-TF-Lite/blob/master/train.csv) file for the format.

 ## Output:

 ![GitHub Logo](Output.gif)